-The Center for Heart Failure Research Annual Symposium on Heart Failure is a two-day international conference gathering leading international experts from basic and clinical research.
+The Annual Symposium on Heart Failure is a two-day international conference gathering leading international experts from basic and clinical research.
 State-of-the art lectures are mixed with presentations of ongoing projects and clinical trials.
-The moderated poster sessions organized in collaboration with NORHEART are a major part of the program.
+Abstract Sessions are a major part of the program.
 PhD students and early career scientists present their work to a panel of international scientists with an opportunity for immediate feedback.
 The Annual Symposium is also an important opportunity for Norwegian scientists to meet with international scientists at the forefront of their field in an informal atmosphere.
-NORHEART provides travel grants to students presenting posters, and continue to acknowledge excellence in presentation and scientific quality through poster prices decided by invited international experts within the field.
+NORHEART provides travel grants to PhD students, and continue to acknowledge excellence in presentation and scientific quality through abstract prices decided by invited international experts within the field.

 Travel and Exchange

 NORHEART supports short stays or courses for up to 1 week to promote exchange of students for in-depth discussion of issues of theoretical interest to their own projects.

 - Methodologically focused research visits:

 NORHEART supports stays for up to 1 month to allow PhD students to travel between research institutions to learn new techniques and improve technical skills.
 Salary and expenses for equipment must be covered by the regular PhD grant of the student.